A Complete Guide to Low Interest Loans

 How Can I Improve My Chances of Being Offered Low Interest Loans?

-Banks and other financial institutions are far more likely to offer low interest personal loans to people who they feel sure will be able to repay the loan.
+Banks and other financial institutions are far more likely to offer low interest personal loans and cheap short term loans to people who they feel sure will be able to repay the loan.
 Any blemishes on your credit history, such as missed payments or CCJs, will reduce the likelihood of being offered low interest loans.
 While low interest loans for bad credit do exist, the rates don’t tend to be quite as low as more mainstream products.
 If there are any issues with your credit history, time is the best healer.
-Lenders look at recent activity more than historical data, although significant problems such as bankruptcy remain on a credit file for a significant period of time.
+Lenders look at recent activity more than historical data, although significant problems such as bankruptcy remains on a credit file for a significant period of time.

 Another key factor that lenders will consider is your household income and any other credit commitments (such as other loans or store or credit card repayments).
 They want to ensure that you won’t have any issues making the payment on a low interest loan.
 For this reason, they may ask to see payslips or other proof of the income that you state when completing the application.